seanisthegood/Customer_Churn_Project/README.md

 I used a variety of models in pursuit of the best model - Logisitic Regression, KNN, and Tree Based Models.
 Tree Based models scored best and the Boosted versions showed the best scores on the data.

-## Feature Importance

-Using the Feature Importance for the most successul models I was able to drop features to make a more streamlined model - Bagged Decision Trees and Random Forrest pointed toward dropping the 'State' and 'Area Code' features from the training data.

 ## Cross-Validation and Hyper-Parameter Tuning